 Each month we highlight a community program that aligns with the values of SoulVision Magazine.
 We believe engaging with one’s community is critical to fostering positive change in the world.
-For our May issue, we highlight The Gloucester Institute, a nonprofit organization that is instrumental in “providing an intellectually safe environment where ideas can be discussed and transformed into practical solutions that produce results for future leaders.”
+For our June issue, we highlight Second Stage Theater, a theater company based in New York City.
+Second Stage Theater was created in 1979 “to produce ‘second stagings’ of contemporary American plays.”
 Read More . . .